threaming/ENCE464_FitnessMonitorV2/v2-ui-spec.md

 10. The UI should provide feedback to the user that acknowledges and diﬀerentiates between long and short pushes on the DOWN button.

-11. Setting the goal value
+11. Setting the goal value.

    11.1 Rotating the potentiometer on the Orbit board clockwise when in the Set Goal state should increase the number displayed.